ray-project/ray/doc/source/data/transforming-datastreams.rst

 is ``batch_size``, which controls the size of the batches provided to the UDF.
 The default batch size is `4096` for CPU tasks.
 For GPU tasks, an explicit batch size is always required.

-Increasing ``batch_size`` can result in faster execution by better leveraging vectorized operations and hardware, reducing batch slicing and concatenation overhead, and overall saturation of CPUs/GPUs, but will also result in higher memory utilization, which can lead to out-of-memory failures.
+Increasing ``batch_size`` can improve performance for UDFs that take advantage of vectorization, but will also result in higher memory utilization, which can lead to out-of-memory (OOM) errors.
 If encountering OOMs, decreasing your ``batch_size`` may help.

 If you set a ``batch_size`` that's larger than your ``Datastream`` blocks, Datastreams will bundle multiple blocks together for a single task in order to better satisfy